 - a.
-The four highest-ranking teams will advance to the Semifinal Rounds. - b.
 The highest-ranking team will argue against the lowest-ranking team.
-The higher-ranking team will choose which side to represent. - c.
-Each team will be scored on a combination of its average memorial score and average oral score (10% memorial and 90% oral). - d.
+The higher-ranking team will choose which side to represent. - b.
+Each team will be scored on a combination of its average memorial score and average oral score (10% memorial and 90% oral). - c.
 Each team's score will be compared to its opponent's score in that round, and the winning team in that courtroom will advance.
-(Scores of teams in one courtroom will not be compared to scores of teams in another courtroom.)

-- e.
-In the event of a tie, the team winning the highest percentage of judges' ballots will advance. - f.
+(Scores of teams in one courtroom will not be compared to scores of teams in another courtroom.) - d.
+In the event of a tie, the team winning the highest percentage of judges' ballots in the Semifinal Round will advance. - e.
 If a tie occurs on ballots, the team with the higher memorial score will advance. - g.
-The two highest-ranking teams will advance to the Championship Round, based on memorial scores and oral scores earned during the Semifinal Rounds.
+The top two winning teams from the Semifinal Rounds will advance to the Championship Round, based on memorial scores and oral scores earned during the Semifinal Rounds.
 Advancement will be determined in the manner described in subsections G(3)(c)-(f) above.